 High Street Blues – 1989

-It was written by Jimmy Perry, an otherwise hugely successful comedy writer and a TV producer Robin Carr.
-The show went out early Friday evenings on ITV, not greatly received by it’s critics and featuring a cast of relatively unknown actors it flopped.
+It was written by Jimmy Perry, an otherwise hugely successful comedy writer and TV producer Robin Carr.
+The show went out early Friday evenings on ITV, not greatly received by it’s critics and featuring a cast of relatively unknown actors, it flopped.

 Taking into account it’s broadcast year, we would assume it still exists somewhere in the archives, but to our knowledge it’s never had a repeat outing.